Genio 1200 QSG

 Display a rotating cube

-command.
-However kmscube will create its own window on which it renders content.
-So, before we launch kmscube, we must make sure that no other window system occupies the display.
-This means stopping the weston process that drives the desktop.
+, we must make sure that no other window system occupies the display.
+This means stopping the Weston process that drives the desktop.

 Stop